Disability in Canada: Institutionalization

+Immigration laws

+From the late 1800s, Canadian immigration laws banned people seen as “lunatics” or “idiots” from entering the country.
+These laws first targeted individuals lacking family support to avoid dependency on state aid.
+By the early 1900s, people with disabilities were deemed “inadmissible,” viewed as morally degenerate.
+This led to deportations until the 1967 Immigration Act amendment.

 Compulsory sterilization

-From the end of the 1920s and into the 1970s, provincial legislation in Alberta and British Columbia allowed for persons with mental health disabilities who had been institutionalized to be sterilized for the purpose of preventing them from having children who would inherit the same disabilities.
+Canadian eugenics beliefs and practices operated via institutionalization and medical judgements, similar to other nations at the time, with thousands sterilized during the 1930s to 1970s, when people with disabilities were seen as "defective" and not fit to reproduce.
 While legislation in British Columbia required the consent of the person in question, their spouse, or a guardian, a 1937 amendment to the Sexual Sterilization Act of Alberta meant that, in certain circumstances, this procedure could be completed without the consent or even the knowledge of the person being sterilized.
 In Alberta, this legislation was repealed in 1972 under the Progressive Conservative government of Peter Lougheed.
 David King, the MLA who had tabled the bill for the repeal of the Act, stated that he saw the legislation as being in violation of human rights.
 In British Columbia, legislation permitting sterilization was repealed in 1973, and the E (Mrs) v Eve Supreme Court decision in 1986 affirmed that, in Canada, it is not legal to sterilize someone without their consent outside of emergency situations.